yqkee0411/energy_monitoring/README.md

 :-------------------------:|:-------------------------:
  <img width="516" height="443" alt="Screenshot 2025-07-31 at 12 54 14 PM" src="https://github.com/user-attachments/assets/3275f037-9959-4f23-868c-a8544d07bf31" />| <img width="516" height="443" alt="Screenshot 2025-07-31 at 12 56 27 PM" src="https://github.com/user-attachments/assets/054bf498-b332-4e61-bc4d-1f7170ad167e" />

--So i have gone for the ESP8266 with a 220v power supply and relay although i didn't need the relay but its the cheapest i can find at the time and it came with 220v power supply so no need external power supply, as for the PZEM-004T i have go for the Split core style CT so i don't need to messed around with disconnecting the cable, the cable was really stiff and i am not that comfortable with disconnect it and reconnect it without proper tools.
+So i have gone for the ESP8266 with a 220v power supply and relay although i didn't need the relay but its the cheapest i can find at the time and it came with 220v power supply so no need external power supply, as for the PZEM-004T i have go for the Split core style CT so i don't need to messed around with disconnecting the cable, the cable was really stiff and i am not that comfortable with disconnect it and reconnect it without proper tools.

 ### Software
 - Tasmota firmware on ESP8266